Topaz class teacher - Mr Wilkinson

 Ruby class teacher - Mr Nunn

-PE is on a Monday.
+PE is now in Mondays and Fridays.
 Please ensure that your child comes to school in full PE kit (outdoor) with all jewellery removed, in particular earrings.

 Please find attached our What I Should Know (WhISK) sheet; on here you will find what our learning will be focused on.